hhbyte/nlp_project/README.md

 The final report PDF is available at `report/fnlp_project_report.pdf`.
 The LaTeX source is in `report/latex/` and can be recompiled using the template utilities in `report/latex/utils/`.

+## Data Note

+The `data/` folder is included because the files are small enough for GitHub, and keeping them here just makes it easier.